 - Bio-scrubber OCU which treated the Picket Fence Thickener (PFT) Area

 - Acid Scrubber OCU which treated the Centrifuge Area

-ATS were employed to decommission and remove these OCU’s and identify, design and provide a replacement odour solution.
+Air Technology Systems were employed to decommission and remove these OCU’s and identify, design and provide a replacement Odour Control Solution.

 - Treating odours from numerous sludge storage and treatment processes across the site.

 - Uncertainty about whether the processes of liming sludge was going to remain on site – Important as this would determine the type of abatement selected.

 - Odour loads and concentrations had changed from original installation.
 New basis of design was provided by Thames Water.